 The Annual Spring Auction is one of our key fundraisers, and a great opportunity to get to know folks as you work with them.
 The Auction features a cocktail hour, silents auction, raffle baskets, dinner, and a live auction.
 Support is needed ahead of time from soliciting items, preparing flyers and auction program, setting up the database, decorating raffle baskets and on day of activities.
 Contact Valerie Packard if you are interested.

 Pies on the Common is our annual church fair hold on the Framingham Center Common on the Saturday after Columbus Day.
 We sell 500 homemade pies, host a Coffee Shop, Food Court And Candy Shop.
 We invite Craft Vendors to exhibit, and organize a Kids Corner with children’s games and crafts.
 It is a fun community event to attend, and to volunteer for.
 You can be part of the Pies Committee organizing crew, or volunteer to bake pies or assist any of the activities.
+Contact Sandy Porter to get involved.

 The Maintenance Council plans major maintenance projects, helps maintain the buildings with small projects such as replacing broken glass, a repairing cracked walls and maintains a five year plan on overall maintenance needed.
 Volunteers are needed who are handy with tools, light carpentry, basic plumbing and the like.
 The Maintenance Council also works on implementing some of the goals set by the Green Sanctuary Committee, to make the parish campus more energy efficient.
 Currently we are steadily replacing incandescent and florescent light bulbs with LED bulbs which will last much longer and use less power.
 The Council leaders are also working on replacing furnaces in the Meeting House with energy efficient models.
 Contact Church Administrator & Membership Coordinator Sara Morrison Neil if you are interested in volunteering.